 A tale of two parts

-Split into two parts – Millennium Approaches and Perestroika – it is the part one of this epic story that will be presented in both Vancouver productions.
+Split into two parts – Millennium Approaches and Perestroika – part one of this epic story will be presented in both Vancouver productions.

 “I didn’t have quite the same response to part two as I did with Millennium Approaches,” says Peake.
 “Part one is more grounded in the human experience, and part two more into the fantasia and world of angels.
 This was the story I was compelled to direct.”